Frequently Asked Questions

 8.How do I share my ideas and suggestions with Resilient by Design?

-The open call for ideas is now through July 14, 2017.
-Both online and offline, community members will share their experiences, insights, priorities and dreams for local sites, so that Design Teams can better determine community priorities and be inspired to develop responsive plans.
+Throughout the Challenge, both online and offline, community members will share their experiences, insights, priorities and dreams for local sites, so that Design Teams can better determine community priorities and be inspired to develop responsive plans.
+The public open call for Site Ideas ended in July 2017.
+You can view the collected results here.
+Please email email@example.com with any ideas or suggestions.

 9.I’m not a designer.
 Can I still be a part of the challenge?